bluxmit/alnoda-docs/mkdocs/docs/user-guide/examples/node/voyager.md

 ![voyager](img/voyager.jpg)

+!!! attention
     [__Voyager__](https://github.com/vega/voyager) can be installed in any workspace.
 We will use __Theia workspace v.4.0__ in this example.

 Voyager is a Javascript application.
 We will clone code repository, install dependencies and build Voyager.

 !!! note
+    We will create isolated node environment, istall Voyager dependencies and build Voyager in it.
-    We will install Voyager in the separate isolated environment, start it in a way that is resilient to the workspace restart, and add a Voyager tab to the workspace UI Home tab.
+    Then we will start it in a permanent way, and add a Voyager card to the workspace UI Home tab.

 ## Requirements